syncfusion-content/angular-docs/angular/Chart/Legend.md

 documentation: ug
 ---

-# Legend in Angular Chart
+# Legend in Essential Angular Chart

 The legend contains the list of chart series and Trendlines that appear in a chart.